Teachable Review – One of the Best Platforms for New Course Creators

 - Embedded Form

-All in all, Teachable gives you pretty much everything you need to set up effective sales pages for your courses.
+All in all, Teachable gives you pretty much everything you need to set up the effective sales page you need to sell courses.

 Once a prospect clicks the “enroll” button, Teachable generates a checkout page with the standard e-commerce options for entering payment information, but you also have the option to add in three elements to help you close the sale.